 This visitor center is located in the Mission Valley.
 Open year-round, it also has a gift shop, as well as information, maps and visitor services.

 Located just inside the entrance to Glacier National Park on the east side, the St. Mary Visitor Center is open mid-May to mid-October.
 Traditional Blackfeet dancing and drumming performances are offered during the summer, as part of the Native America Speaks program.

 Located 33 miles east of the Idaho border off Interstate 90, the St. Regis Visitor Center is a great first stop in the state.
 Travel counselors can help plan your route or find additional information on points of interest in the area.
-The center is open May - September.
+The center is open May—September.

-This seasonal visitor center is open year-round and provides visitors with information on area services, information and nearby recreation.
+This visitor center is open year-round and provides visitors with information on area services, information and nearby recreation.